Neural network identifiability for a family of sigmoidal nonlinearities: Auxiliary results from complex analysis and Kronecker's theorem

 We state the remaining auxiliary results needed in the proof of our main statements.
-Since these results are relatively easy consequences of standard results from complex analysis and the theory of Lie groups, their proofs are relegated to the appendix.
+Since these results are relatively simple consequences of standard results in complex analysis and of Kronecker's theorem, their proofs are relegated to the appendix.

-Recall the definition of the natural domain $\dom_{\outmap{u}{\sigma}}$ of the map realized by a GFNN node $u$ with respect to a holomorphic nonlinearity.
+Recall the definition of the natural domain $\dom_{\outmap{u}{\sigma}}$ of the map realized by a GFNN node $u$ with respect to a holomorphic nonlinearity as given in Definition \ref{def:NatDom}.